 - Prepare your bone marrow for the new stem cells

-The type of conditioning process you receive depends on a number of factors, including your disease, overall health and the type of transplant planned.
+The type of conditioning process you receive depends on several factors, including the disease being treated, your overall health and the type of transplant planned.
 You may have both chemotherapy and radiation or just one of these treatments as part of your conditioning treatment.

 Side effects of the conditioning process can include: